hotspoons/home-lab/README.md

 If this runs correctly, you will have a fully functional Kubernetes cluster with kube-vip cloud provider (ingress) and valid SSL certificates from LetsEncrypt.

-Example compute settings are in `terraform/terraform.tfvars.example` `# VM setup` section - copy this file to `terraform/terraform.tfvars` and provide your own values as detailed below.
+Example settings are in `terraform/terraform.tfvars.example` `# VM setup` section - copy this file to `terraform/terraform.tfvars` and provide your own values as detailed below.
 Or as in the `tl;dr` section, export environment variables with the prefix `TF_VAR_` which will override your `terraform.tfvars` values.